 Successful pelvic congestion syndrome treatment is complicated by the intricate pelvic venous anatomy.
-Treatment of PCS through May-Thurner stenting and gonadal vein embolization is possible, yet clear indications for treatment options remain unclear.
+PCS treatment through May-Thurner stenting and gonadal vein embolization are possible, yet clear indications for treatment options remain unclear.
 Dr. Brooke Spencer compares PCS treatment to treating venous reflux within the leg; treating pelvic venous reflux and varices may temporarily fix the problem, however, delayed venous dilation and recruitment leads to recurrent issues.

 [Isabel Newton] Let's talk a little bit about pelvic congestion syndrome.
 It has garnered a lot of attention because it's probably a whole lot more prevalent than it is recognized.
 You're doing some work now and seeing the ramifications of what this is, and how it may be responsible for a larger swath of problems than we know.
 Can you speak to that?

 [Brooke Spencer] One thing we have to look at is why the results in gonadal vein embolization and its treatment are less successful in women than they are in men.
 So the data is better in varicocele than it is in gonadal vein embolization, and I think the reason for that is that the venous system is a complex, intricate, connected system, and the gonads are inside a woman, and in a man, they're outside.
 So they're an end organ in men, and they aren't in women.